finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **get_support_access_history**
 > list[SupportAccessResponse] get_support_access_history()

-[EARLY ACCESS] GetSupportAccessHistory: Get support access history
+[EARLY ACCESS] GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination

+The active and inactive support requests will be returned, inactive support requests will have information pertaining to their termination  including obfuscated userIds of those who created and terminated the request

 ### Example